-Project Site Location:

-The Project will be located on FIU's main campus.
+Project Site Location: The Project will be located on MMC.
 The proposed site is 5.21 acres on the northwest part of campus, along the 8th Street boundary.

-Projected Start and Completion Date:

-It is anticipated that construction will commence in March of 2018, and the Project is expected to open in June 2019.
+Projected Start and Completion Date: It is anticipated that construction will commence in March of 2018, and the Project is expected to open in June 2019.
 The Owner will be responsible for any developmental delays or cost overruns except in the situation where FIU has requested a change.

-Project Cost:

-The total cost of the Project is \$59.3 million, approximately \$300,000 per room.
+Project Cost: The total cost of the Project is \$59.3 million, approximately \$300,000 per room.
 Total hard costs for the hotel and conference center are estimated at \$46.9 million, with planning, equipment and other estimated soft costs of \$12.4 million.
 (See estimated Sources and Uses of funds.)

-Financing Structure:

-The Project will be privately financed by the Owner.
+Financing Structure: The Project will be privately financed by the Owner.
 Based on the submitted pro-forma, the Owner intends to finance the Project using a structure of 40% equity provided by Owner and 60% debt.
-The Owner will receive a development fee of 3.5% of total costs or an estimated \$2.3 million.
+Owner will receive 3.5% of total costs, or \$2.3 million, as a fee for development services.
 The 60% debt portion will be in the form of a construction loan, which would be refinanced into permanent debt sometime between 12-24 months after completion.
 The permanent debt will be financed over thirty years, in compliance with the P3 Guidelines.
 The Owner is assuming a cost of debt of 4%.
 The alumni center will be constructed by Concord at a cost of \$6.8 million.
 However, it will not be part of the P3 financing, and will not have any associated debt.
 The FIU Foundation will make a \$5.5 million investment with cash, and the remaining \$1.3 million from donations received by the foundation in support of the FIU Alumni Association.

-Feasibility Studies:

-FIU commissioned three studies to determine the demand for the Project, but none of the studies show strong demand for the Project.
-One study conducted by PKF Consulting USA (PKF), concluded in December of 2013, that there was insufficient demand to support the development of a large-scale hotel and conference center at MMC, based on the following:
+Quantitative Demand for Project: FIU commissioned two studies to determine the demand for the Project, but neither study shows strong demand for the Project .
+One study conducted by PKF Consulting USA (PKF), concluded in December of 2013, that there was insufficient demand to support the development of a large-scale hotel and conference center at MMC,

-- 1. University conference centers do not produce significant or consistent levels of conferencing demand. - 2.
+- based on the following:1.
+University conference centers do not produce significant or consistent levels of conferencing demand. - 2.
 FIU had no conference planning division. - 3.
-National competition for conferencing is very strong. - 4.
-FIU's distance from beach areas or tourist attractions. - 5.
+National competition for conferencing is very strong.

+- 4. FIU's distance from beach areas or tourist attractions. - 5.
 Lack of current development in Sweetwater, just north of MMC.
 Sweetwater was found to be a more attractive location for hotel development due to its close location to amenities. - 6.
 FIU enrollment showed a majority local population with little demand for lodging. - 7.
 The MMC area already had an abundance of hotel types in the vicinity.
 The PKF study analyzed 17 hotels within 7 miles of the proposed Project site, and noted that 6 more were under construction during the time of the study in 2013.